-Rachel Almeida -Trustee
+Rachel Almeida - Trustee

-Rachel is Head of Events and Sponsorship for the Association of Colleges, organising educationrelated conferences.
-She has worked in events for over 16 years and is pleased to be able to put her experience and expertise to good use.
-Rachel was inspired to completed her first ever fun-run in aid of FOP Friends, completing the Great North Run half marathon in under 2hr 30 minutes.
+Rachel is Head of Events and Sponsorship for of Colleges, Association organising education-related conferences.
+She has worked in events for over 17 years and is pleased to be able to put her experience and expertise to good use.
+Rachel was inspired to complete her first ever fun-run in aid of FOP Friends, completing the Great North Run half marathon in under 2hr 30 minutes.